styvio/Contra/README.md

 ### Why does Contra exist?

 Other AI engines or libraries can sometimes take minutes to run, and produce weights files that are far to large to run directly on a production website.
-It is frusterating having to perform complex calculations off-server and then to sending the results over to a database via an API.
-It is equally frusterating having weights files that are over 0.5 GB large.
-These challenges make libraries like Tensorflow useless in solving complex problems fast.
-Using tensorflow for time series prediction is like attatching a V8 engine to a lawn mower.
-We have become far too farmiliar with these challenges, and built Contra to erase this headache.
+It is frustrating having to perform complex calculations off-server and then to sending the results over to a database via an API.
+It is equally frustrating having weights files that are over 0.5 GB large.
+These challenges make libraries like Tensor Flow useless in solving complex problems fast.
+Using Tensor Flow for time series prediction is often overcomplicating the problem.

 <div id="how"></div>

 ### How can I use Contra?

 You can use Contra anywhere you need to solve a complex problem with AI.
-Contra can be applied anywhere annalysis of time series data using AI prediction makes sense.
-Contra comes with the MIT liscence, meaning you can use it for personal and commercial projects without worying about liscence fees, giving credit, or litigation.
+Contra can be applied anywhere analysis of time series data using AI prediction makes sense.
+Contra comes with the MIT license, meaning you can use it for personal and commercial projects without worrying about license fees, giving credit, or litigation.

 <!-- GETTING STARTED -->
 <div id="get-started"></div>